Travel Bargain destination

 to get out on the water, a variety of cruises are available.
 Get up early

-enough to go out fishing on the brisk bay waters with the Wharf Sport
+enough to go out fishing on the brisk bay waters

-Fishing Fleet.
-Or take a bay cruise with Red and White Fleet under the
+with the Wharf Sport Fishing Fleet.
+Or take a bay cruise with Red

-Golden Gate Bridge ( See also Guns
+Golden Gate Bridge ( see Guns

 of the Golden Gate) or take the Blue

-and Gold Fleet to Alcatraz and get locked in a cell which hell Al Capone
+and Gold Fleet to Alcatraz and get locked in a cell which

 the “Birdman